Team Leaders: J. Light, D. McNaughton, T. Jakobs (InvoTek), Hershberger (Saltillo)

 It is expected that dynamically displaying text in graphics- based AAC software will result in increases in the literacy skills of individuals with CCN who were previously nonliterate, thereby providing a powerful means to complement formal literacy instruction and support increased communication and participation.
 The data from this study will be used to guide tech transfer of this innovation to the market place.

-(a) animation of text (i.e., dynamic text) upon selection of the graphic symbol to draw the learner’s visual attention to the written word and thus support orthographic processing by the learner;
+(a) the dynamic smooth animation of text (upon selection of a graphic symbol from the AAC display), using motion to draw visual attention to the text (cf. Jagaroo & Wilkinson, 2008) and to support orthographic processing;

-(b) pairing of speech output with the appearance of the text to support phonological processing to connect the written text to its spoken referent;
+(d) pairing of the speech output with the appearance of the written word on the screen to support phonological processing of the text; and,

 Cite as: Light, J., McNaughton, D., Jakobs, T., & Hershberger, D. (2014).
 Investigating AAC technologies to support the transition from graphic symbols to literacy.
 RERC on AAC: Rehabilitation Engineering Research Center on Augmentative and Alternative Communication.
 Retrieved from https://rerc-aac.psu.edu/research/r2-investigating-aac-technologies-to-support-the-transition-from-graphic-symbols-to-literacy/